Last Updated on

-Some movies make you laugh, Some make you cry, Some inspire, Some scare and than there are some that make you want to run away from your mundane routine to somewhere exciting!
+Some movies make you laugh, Some make you cry, Some inspire, Some scare and then some make you want to run away from your mundane routine to somewhere exciting!

-Here’s list of my favorite travel movies.
+Here’s a list of my 10 most favorite travel movies.
 I am sure these will inspire your wanderlust too.

-1) Secret life of Walter Mitty – Shot at some of the most breath taking and unseen locations (like Iceland, Afghanistan) this movie is complete feast to the eyes.
-Its a movie about a guy who dreams of having an action packed and adventurous life, but his real life & job is as boring and monotonous as it can get.
-When his job along with his co-worker are threatened, Walter sets on a global journey to find out the missing photo negative (by mysterious photographer) that’s required to be printed in the last edition of the magazine.
-This journey turns into an adventure more extraordinary than anything he could have ever imagined.
+1) Secret Life of Walter Mitty – Shot at some of the most breathtaking and unseen locations (like Iceland, Afghanistan) this movie is a complete feast to the eyes.
+Its a movie about a guy who dreams of having an action-packed and adventurous life, but his real-life & job is as boring and monotonous as it can get.
+And when his job was threatened, Walter sets on a global journey to find out the missing photo negative (by the mysterious photographer) required to be printed in the last edition of the magazine.
+The journey turns into an adventure more extraordinary than anything he could have ever imagined.
 Some of the scenes and amazing locations will leave you awestruck and dreaming.
 I quite liked some of the dialogues in the movie.
 Must watch!

 6) Queen – It’s truly a fun movie with a message.
 The movie shows how a simple timid girl transforms into a confident & independent person.
 Her life changes when She decides to go on her honeymoon alone after her fiancé calls off their wedding.
-Travelling alone around Europe, she makes new friends, discovers her true confident self and finds joy in the process.
+While traveling alone, she makes new friends, discovers her true confident self and finds joy in the process.
 The aspect of how you meet strangers and make friends with them during travel is the part I liked the most.

 7) Under the Tuscan Sun – I must say I am really biased in my liking towards the movies with vineyards and countryside.
-I liked this movie, not for the story (story is very common) but for the backdrop in which this movie is filmed.
-Tuscany lives up to all the hype that surrounds it and will surely make you want to settle in a small Italian village or atleast take a vacation to Italy
+I liked this movie, not for the story (the story is very common) but for the backdrop in which this movie is filmed.
+Tuscany lives up to all the hype that surrounds it and will surely make you want to settle in a small Italian village or at least take a vacation to Italy

-8) Mid night in Paris – Though I am not a great fan of art & literature but I liked this movie for beautifully showcasing Paris in both the modern era as well as 1920’s.This is a movie about a writer who is struggling to write his first novel and falls in love with Paris during his visit to the City with his fiancé.
-He gets transported to 1920’s every night while wandering on the streets of the “City of Lights” and meets some of the most famous artists and writers of that time.
+8) Midnight in Paris – Though I am not a great fan of art & literature, I liked this movie for beautifully showcasing Paris in both the modern era as well as the 1920s.This is a movie about a writer who is struggling to write his first novel and falls in love with Paris during his visit to the City with his fiancé.
+He gets transported to the 1920s every night while wandering on the streets of the “City of Lights” and meets some of the most famous artists and writers of that time.

-9) Into the wild – This movie is based on a true story where a guy sets out on a road trip, Leaving everything behind to get in touch with the real life.
+9) Into the wild – This movie is based on a true story where a guy sets out on a road trip, leaving everything behind to discover real life.
 After graduating from college, Christopher travels through the USA (without money) before ending up in Alaska.
 There are beautiful quotes in the movie.
 Below is the one that summarises it all